taverianov/cloudlinux-documentation/docs/shared/alt-ea_packages/README.md

 <div class="notranslate">

 ```
-# sudo apt-get upgrade alt-php73
+# sudo apt-get upgrade alt-php83
 Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
-alt-php73 is already the newest version (7.3.33-19).
 Calculating upgrade...
 Done
+The following NEW packages will be installed:
+  alt-php83 alt-php83-cli alt-php83-common
 The following packages will be upgraded:
-  alt-python27-cllib curl libcurl3-gnutls libcurl4 libcurl4-openssl-dev librados2 librbd1 mod-hostinglimits
+  alt-python27-cllib curl libcurl3-gnutls libcurl4 libcurl4-openssl-dev libpq5 librados2 librbd1 mod-hostinglimits
-8 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
+9 upgraded, 3 newly installed, 0 to remove and 0 not upgraded.
-Need to get 6,215 kB of archives.
+Need to get 12.3 MB of archives.
-After this operation, 4,096 B of additional disk space will be used.
+After this operation, 44.7 MB of additional disk space will be used.
 Do you want to continue?
 [Y/n]
 ```
 </div>